Best Under $1,000 Gaming and Editing PC Build 2017

 Gaming Processors Around $200

 In my opinion, there are only a couple of processors that really give you a good value here.
 In 2017, you should be taking a look at the Skylake i5-6600k and the Intel 7th Gen Kaby Lake i5-7600k.
-The Kaby Lake is the next generation of processor and therefor is the right choice if prices are similar.
+Kaby Lake is the recent generation of processor and is the right choice if prices are similar.

 So, ultimately go with whichever one you'd prefer.
 If you go with the Kaby Lake, you'll likely go over the $1,000 budget by around $50.
-Skylake, on the other hand, should allow you to maintain it or even go below it.
+Using a previous generation Skylake processor, on the other hand, should allow you to maintain it or even go below it.

 A Good CPU Cooler Under $50